gjbex/Jupyter-notebooks/examples/README.md

 ## What is it?

+1. `magic`: illustration of "magic" commands in Jupyter notebooks.
 1. `paired-notebooks`: configuration files for setting up paired notebooks, to facilitate version control.
 1. `r-notebooks`: use R notebooks using an R kernel in Jupyter Lab;